 3. You don’t need to look very closely to notice the dirty appearance on Benigno Aquino’s face.
 Because fake banknotes have coarse details, the eyes are dark and don’t look ‘alive’ as they do in genuine notes.

-6. In several portions of the banknote, misaligned patterns appear, usually where two colors meet.7.
-The microprints are unexpectedly readable but are coarsely printed.
+6. In several portions of the banknote, misaligned patterns appear, usually where two colors meet.

 9. Surprisingly, this fake banknote has a watermark when held against the light.
 Watermarks therefore are no longer good indicators of genuine notes.